A stochastic algorithm finding $p$-means on the circle: Extension to all probability measures

-The proof of Theorem \ref{t2} finishes by the arguments given at the end of Section \ref{proof}. \sm \begin{rem} As it was mentioned at the end of the introduction, if one does not want to waste rapidly the sample $(Y_n)_{n\in\NN}$ (especially if it is not infinite ...), one should take the exponent $c$ the smallest possible.
+\begin{rem} As it was mentioned at the end of the \hyperref[sec1]{Introduction}, if one does not want to waste rapidly the sample $(Y_n)_{n\in\NN}$ (especially if it is not infinite$\ldots$), one should take the exponent $c$ the smallest possible.
 From our assumptions, we necessarily have $c>1$.
-But the limit case $c=1$ can be attained: the above proof shows that the convergence of Theorem \ref{t2} is also valid for the schemes \bq \fo t\geq 0,\qquad\left\{
+But the limit case $c=1$ can be attained: the above proof shows that the convergence of Theorem~\ref{t2} is also valid for the schemes:

-\right. \eq The drawback is that $\nu$ is not rapidly approached by $\nu_{\kappa_t}$ as $t$ goes to infinity and this may slow down the convergence of the algorithm toward $\cN$.
-Indeed, from the previous computations, it appears that the law of $Z_t$ is rather close to the set of global minima of $U_{2,\kappa_t}$. \end{rem} \begin{rem} The cases $p=1$ and $p\geq 2$ can be treated in the same manner, but for $p\in(1,2)$, one must follow the dependence on $A$ of the constants in the proof of Lemma \ref{Tstarpa2}.
-In the end it only leads to supplementary factors of $\kappa$, so that Theorem \ref{t2} is satisfied with a sufficiently large constant $c$, depending on $p\geq 1$ and on the exponent $k$ entering in the definition of the scheme $(\kappa_t)_{t\geq 0}$.
-But before going further in the direction of this generalization, it would be more rewarding to first check if the dependence on $p$ of $a_p$ in Theorem \ref{t1} is just technical or really necessary. \end{rem}
+The drawback is that $\nu$ is not rapidly approached by $\nu_{\kappa_t}$ as $t$ goes to infinity and this may slow down the convergence of the algorithm toward $\cN$.
+Indeed, from the previous computations, it appears that the law of $Z_t$ is rather close to the set of global minima of $U_{2,\kappa_t}$. \end{rem}

+\begin{rem} The cases $p=1$ and $p\geq2$ can be treated in the same manner, but for $p\in(1,2)$, one must follow the dependence on $A$ of the constants in the proof of Lemma~\ref{Tstarpa2}.
+In the end it only leads to supplementary factors of $\kappa$, so that Theorem~\ref{t2} is satisfied with a sufficiently large constant $c$, depending on $p\geq1$ and on the exponent $k$ entering in the definition of the scheme $(\kappa_t)_{t\geq0}$.
+But before going further in the direction of this generalization, it would be more rewarding to first check if the dependence on $p$ of $a_p$ in Theorem~\ref{t1} is just technical or really necessary. \end{rem}